kadikraman/react-native-v2/lessons/code-style.md

 ---
 path: '/code-style'
 title: 'Adding a linter'
-order: 5
+order: 10
-section: 'Setup'
+section: 'Beyond Basics'
 description: 'Kadi explains the importance of consistent code style and we install a linter'
 ---

-Before we get stuck in, there's just one more thing we should do - install a linter.
-This step is not strictly mandatory, but highly encouraged.
-I always set up linting and code formatting from the onset when starting a new project, even if it's just personal or hobby projects for my eyes only!
+Adding a linter to your React Native project is a highly encouraged.
+Not only does it help ensure a consistent code style throughout the project, it also highlights errors and often uncovers bad practices.
+I always set up linting and code formatting from the onset when starting a new project, even if it's just personal or a hobby project!

 The go-to linter for JavaScript is called [eslint](https://eslint.org/).
 There are three main reasons you should always install a linter: